Celebrate maple syrup season in Ontario 2026

 Sugarbush Maple Syrup Festival

-Enjoy a variety of different family activities, demonstrations and delicious maple products during York Region’s maple syrup festival which is held in two locations at Bruce’s Mill Conservation Area and at Kortright Centre for Conservation.
+Enjoy family activities, sugar shack demonstrations and delicious maple products during York Region’s maple syrup festival, which is held at two locations: Bruce’s Mill Conservation Area and the Kortright Centre for Conservation.

 Locations: